bermar24/GrowKnow/Software_Requirements_Specification.md

 This Use Case is specified in a [seperate document](UCs/TriggerNewsletterRun.md).

 #### 3.1.6 Subscribe to Newsletter
-Registered users can subscribe to receive the weekly newsletter.
+Users can subscribe to receive the weekly newsletter.

 #### 3.1.7 Receive Weekly Newsletter
-Subscribers receive a curated newsletter summarizing the most relevant AI updates with source transparency.
+Registered Users receive a curated newsletter summarizing the most relevant AI updates with source transparency.

 #### 3.1.8 Suggest New Tools/Sources
-Registered users can propose new tools or sources to be added to the directory.
+Users can propose new tools or sources to be added to the directory.

 #### 3.1.9 Provide Feedback / Corrections
-Registered users can suggest corrections or improvements to existing content.
+Users can suggest corrections or improvements to existing content.

 #### 3.1.10 Manage Users & Roles